jonathanrandall/diy_mobile_robot/README.md

 1. Line up the threaded holes in the GoRail with the holes in the corner of the top of the frame.
 2. Fix on with the chosen screws.

+__Step 4: Attach the wheels:__

+Put the wheels on last, otherwise they get in the way when you're trying to screw on the other stuff.

+<ins>parts list</ins>
+* Four wheels.
+I'm using the Wasteland Wheel, 144mm Diameter, 52mm Width (SKU: 3616-0014-0144)
+* 16 X 11mm M4 screws (can also use 10mm).
+* 4 X washers

+<ins>Assembly of wheels</ins>
+1. Screw onto hyperhubs with 11mm screws and washers.